Sideshow: Legality

-Racism and Exploitation
+Racism and exploitation

 Particularly in the United States, sideshows historically included practices such as the purchase of human beings, the display of human zoos, exploitation of the mentally disabled who could not consent to perform, segregation of performers and customers, especially in girl shows (nearly or fully nude performances), and minstrel shows.

 In 1835, African-American woman Joice Heth was enslaved and sold to John S. Bowling and later P.T.
 Barnum, and was exhibited in sideshows under the false claim that she was the “161-year-old nursing mammy of George Washington.”
 After her death she was publicly autopsied, for which Barnum charged admission.

 Up until the mid 20th century, revues (girl shows) in the United States were racially segregated.
 Additionally, Black customers were prohibited from viewing white women performers, while anyone was permitted to see Black women.

 In the 1999 book Girl Show: Into the Canvas World of Bump and Grind, a former “girl show” owner is quoted as saying:

 “When we played in Texas we couldn’t let black airmen into our show because the girls were white.
 These guys weren’t allowed to see white strippers but they could go overseas and be killed for their country.
 That was OK?
 We didn’t like it but the fair board and local police made the rules.
 This was up into the late 1950s and possibly the early 1960s.”

 Early history and acts

 By the 1830s, "outside shows" began to be established alongside travelling circuses.
 Initially, the circuses distanced themselves from the sideshows, but in 1850, a relationship was established between them.

-"Working acts" often exhibited a number of stunts that could be counted on to draw crowds.
+"DeclineWorking acts" often exhibited a number of stunts that could be counted on to draw crowds.
 These stunts used little-known methods and offered the elements of danger and excitement.
 Such acts included fire eating, sword swallowing, knife throwing, body piercing, lying on a bed of nails, walking up a ladder of sharp swords, and more.